 Stuartholme’s Dispute Resolution Policy and Procedures provide further guidance on resolving work health and safety issues.

-Implementation under the Education (Accreditation of Non-State Schools) Regulation 2001

-In accordance with the Education (Accreditation of Non-State Schools) Regulation 2001, Stuartholme will ensure that:

-Awareness of this Policy is raised

-This Policy is accessible

-This Policy is implemented

-Training on this Policy is provided

-A complaints mechanism is provided

-Further details of these measures is provided below.

 Awareness

 Stuartholme will inform staff, students and parents of this Policy and any related processes relating to the health, safety and conduct of staff and students in communications to them and it will publish these processes on its website.